Chair step

 The chair step is a type of high step used by marching bands.
 This step is named because of the resemblance of the leg in action to a leg's position when sitting in a chair.
 It is primarily used by bands that brand themselves as traditional-style bands.
-Nearly all bands in the Big Ten Conference use this style.
-It is also common in Midwestern high school marching bands, most of which are heavily influenced by Big Ten bands.

 The chair step is very visual and emphasizes leg movement with a slight pause in each step, during which the thigh of the action leg may raise to as high as parallel to the ground, with the lower part of the leg and foot remaining perpendicular to the ground.
 As with the ankle knee step, the toe is the last part of the foot to leave the ground and the first to reconnect.
-One element of chair step highlighted by many bands is a horn flip or swagger that is executed during the march.